tsinis/colors_ai/README.md

 * [ ] Add Feedback.
 * [ ] Provide support for Favorites backup (online?).

+> You can also find a few more specific TODOs in source code files.

 ## Licenses

 This project is released under the terms of the [MIT license](./LICENSE).
 All assets (as sounds, fonts) licensed and are free for personal use.
 You can find **LICENSE** files in their folders.